Identifiability of Deep Polynomial Neural Networks: Analyzing case of PNNs with biases

-\subsection{Analyzing case of PNNs with biases}
+\section{Analyzing case of PNNs with biases}

-This subsection details the proofs of the results related to the uniqueness and identifiability of PNNs with bias terms, originally presented in \Cref{ssec:PNNs_with_bias} of the main paper.
-The results are divided as follows.
-First, we present a one-to-one mapping between hPNNs and PNNs through homogeneization, and show that in order to prove the uniqueness of a PNN it suffices to show that its homogeneized counterpart is unique.
-Second, thanks to the localization theorem, we prove that uniqueness (resp. identifiability) of 2-layer subnetworks of the homogeneized PNNs is sufficient to guarantee the uniqueness (resp. identifiability) of the original PNN with bias terms.
-Finally, we provide identifiability conditions for deep PNNs architectures.
+This appendix contains the proofs and supporting technical results for the identifiability results of PNNs with bias terms presented in \Cref{ssec:PNNs_with_bias} of the main paper.
+We start by establishing the relationship between PNNs and hPNNs and their uniqueness by means of homogeneization.
+We then prove our main finite identifiability results showing that finite identifiability of 2-layer subnetworks of the homogeneized PNNs is sufficient to guarantee the finite identifiability of the original PNN.